A Montessori approach to achieve the goals of the national curriculum of England.

 Montessori and English curriculum

 The Montessori School of Mallorca follows a Montessori curriculum and is set up as a British school in Spain.
 Similar to the over 700 Montessori schools in the United Kingdom, our school fulfils the requirements of British education authorities while providing a high-quality Montessori education to achieve the educational goals of the national curriculum for England.
 The curriculum is designed to help children reach their fullest potential at their own pace.
 We implement a 100% Montessori approach to teaching in our classes from 3 to 12 years.
 In Secondary education, we follow the English National Curriculum with Montessori and other elements.

 Mixed age groups

 Mixing children of different ages is a core principle of a Montessori education.
 Young children learn by observing others as models; older children act as role models and (sometimes) teachers of younger children.
 That is why, in The Montessori School of Mallorca, there are classes with mixed age groups:

 - one class for children aged three to six years (Children’s House)

-- one class for children aged six to nine years (Lower Primary)
+- one class for children aged six to eight years (Lower Primary)

 To ensure a sufficiently diverse class experience, each class will ideally have around 28 to 30 children.
 Each class is guided by a teacher with Montessori qualifications or a qualified teacher who is a native speakers of English together with one or two assistants.
 Find out more about our great team of dedicated teachers.

 Here is an example how a typical three-hour work cycle in a Montessori school can look like for your child: